Skip to main content

 We run workshops in our laboratories aimed at secondary school students.
 They will benefit from practical sessions that teach scientific principles and methods.

 The activities we offer are a great way to put the science you teach into context.
-Our spectroscopy workshops are offered free of charge.
+Our workshops cover subjects relevant to the science curriculum.

 Your students will enjoy hands-on exercises in groups using our laboratories and equipment.